nginyc/job_posting_salary_prediction/README.md

 Run the notebooks in the following order:

-1. `export_dataset.ipynb` reads original dataset from Kaggle and exports the raw dataset to `data/jobs.csv`
+1. `export_dataset.ipynb` reads the original dataset from Kaggle and exports the raw dataset to `data/jobs.csv`
 2. `clean_dataset.ipynb` reads from `data/jobs.csv`, filters, cleans and pre-processes the dataset for our problem statement and exports the clean data to `data/jobs_clean.csv`
 3. `preprocess_dataset.ipynb` reads from `data/jobs_clean.csv`, preprocesses data and exports the processed data to `data/jobs_processed.csv`.
 The processing performs LLM-based information extraction and will take a while, but it can be safely interrupted and resumed at any point as progress is saved to `data/extracted_job_attributes.csv`
 4. `split_dataset.ipynb` reads from `data/jobs_processed.csv` and splits it into train and test dataset at `data/jobs_train.csv` and `data/jobs_test.csv`